Flunq-io/sdl-workflow-engine/README.md

 # Flunq.io - Serverless Workflow Engine

-A modern Temporal.io replacement built on top of the Serverless Workflow Definition Language with pluggable eventing and storage backends.
+A modern, cloud-native workflow engine built on the Serverless Workflow Definition Language (DSL 1.0.0) with pluggable event streaming and storage backends.
+Designed for high-performance, multi-tenant environments with full CloudEvents compliance.

 ## 🏗️ Architecture